Lee Mead: Personal life

 Mead was born in Southend-on-Sea to Joan (née Horning) and Stephen Mead.
 He has a younger brother, Casey Michael Mead, who is four years his junior.

-In November 2007, Mead began dating Any Dream Will Do judge Denise van Outen.
+In November 2007, Mead dumped Kerry, his long-term girlfriend and began dating Any Dream Will Do judge Denise van Outen.
 The couple married on 25 April 2009 and their daughter was born on 1 May 2010.
 In July 2013, the couple released a joint statement stating that they had separated.

 In February 2023, Mead announced his engagement to girlfriend Issy Szumniak.

 Charity

 Mead is the patron and active supporter of Equal People Performing Arts, a charity based in Rayleigh, Essex that makes the performing arts available to all, and brings together disabled and non-disabled children and young adults to socialise and perform.

 He also was ambassador of Vodafone's 2008 Cut It Out Campaign in 2008 which aimed to reduce bullying.
 The campaign worked alongside the West End stage production of Joseph and the Amazing Technicolor Dreamcoat.
 Children were invited to design their own 'dreamcoat' and the winning entries were then worn on stage by Mead during Anti-Bullying week.